Go-CP/SHPB-Analysis-Fork/README.md

     or

     - Open the Python script (`mian.py`) in a text editor.
-    - edit the parameters in line 167 to line 176 according to your experiment setup.
+    - Edit the parameters in line 167 to line 176 according to your experiment setup.
     - Run the script using the following command:

     ```